This is a complex question with no one-size-fits-all answer.

 - Seizure related head injuries.

-Gaining good seizure control even after years of poor seizure control can improve thinking and memory function.
+However, gaining good seizure control even after years of poor seizure control can improve thinking and memory function.

 All in all, poorly controlled epilepsy and repeated seizures of any type, affects the quality of life, and also may take a long-term toll on brain function.
 Prolonged seizures are clearly capable of causing injury to the brain.